yuduli/yuduli.github.io/_pages/about.md

   - /about.html
 ---

 This is Yudu Li.
-I am a Postdoctoral Fellow working with Prof. Zhi-Pei Liang at University of Illinois at Urbana-Champaign (UIUC).
-I received my Ph.D. in Electrical and Computer Engineering at University of Illinois at Urbana-Champaign, advised by Prof. Zhi-Pei Liang.
+I am a Research Assistant Professor of Bioengineering at University of Illinois at Urbana-Champaign (UIUC).
+Before joining the Bioengineering Department, I was a Postdoctoral Fellow at the Beckman Institute at UIUC.
+I received my Ph.D. in Electrical and Computer Engineering at UIUC, advised by Prof. Zhi-Pei Liang.
 Prior to that, I received my bachelor degree in Electronic Engineering at Tsinghua University.

 Research Interests
 ======